Check some guides of howto switch your provider!

 Incorrect employment contracts

-If an EOR issues a non-compliant contract — missing mandatory clauses, incorrect notice periods, or non-compliant probation terms — the contract may be deemed void or unenforceable in local courts.
-The employment relationship may revert to the statutory default, often more favourable to the employee.
+If an EOR issues a contract missing mandatory clauses, incorrect notice periods, or non-compliant probation terms, the contract may be deemed void or unenforceable in the affected jurisdiction.
+The employment relationship usually does not disappear — instead, it reverts to the statutory default, which in most civil-law jurisdictions is materially more favorable to the employee than what the contract intended.

 Mishandled terminations